 Chapter 4 on functions.
-My need to be re-read a couple of times – I know I did – but they are also the sections that bring the most insight when understood.
+May need to be re-read a couple of times – I know I did – but it is also the chapter that bring the most insight when understood.

 A unique background as business owner, marketing, software development and business development ensures that he can offer the optimum business consultancy services across a wide spectrum of business challenges.

 - Happy 4th Blog Birthday – A blogging year in review - Dec 6, 2018